2010, 2012, 2014 ITA Southern Region Assistant Coach of the Year

 In 2011, Ontog was inducted into the University of Chattanooga Athletics Hall of Fame.

-A native of Chattanooga, Tenn., Ontog is married to the former Jennifer Smith and they have a daughter, Lillian Claire, born March 23, 2013.
+A native of Chattanooga, Tenn., Ontog has a daughter, Lillian Claire, born in March of 2013.